projectM-visualizer/gst-projectm/docs/BOUNTY.md

   - Provided a semi-working example of a GStreamer plugin utilizing the ProjectM library
   - I built off this knowledge and thank you for your contribution
 - [Discord: CodAv](https://github.com/kblaschke)
-  - Helped with basic knowledge of C#
+  - Helped with knowledge of C#
-  - Tested and helped with OSX issues
+  - Helped trace OSX issues to GStreamer source